mstorresh/HEPData_YAML/README.md

 ```
 ### sublistyaml.py

-To run the second Macro is necesary to create two txt list:
+To run the second Macro is necessary to create two txt lists:
 - texlist.txt (list of the names of the yaml files with the data)
 - plotlist.txt (list of the name of the plots, the macro recognize png files)